senseye-inc/senseye-react-native-sdk/CONTRIBUTING.md

 git commit --no-verify
 ```

-To edit the Objective-C files, open `/example/ios/SenseyeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-senseye-sdk`.
+To edit the Objective-C files, open `/example/ios/SenseyeSdkExample.xcworkspace` in XCode and find the source files at `SenseyeSdkExample > SenseyeSdkExample`.

-To edit the Kotlin files, open `/example/android` in Android studio and find the source files at `senseyesdk` under `Android`.
+To edit the Kotlin files, open `/example/android` in Android Studio and find the source files at `app` under `Android`.

 To add a dependency that relies on native code, perform the following:
 1. From the root directory, run `yarn add <some-package> --dev`.